Unique-Divine/Unique-Divine.github.io/live/posts/winning/00-on-reflection.md

 ---
-title: "On Reflection & Logging 「過去を顧みること」"
+title: "Reflection and Logging Outshines Planning 「過去を顧みること」"
 image: "/winning/00/log_sep20.png"
 publish: 2020-09-26
 type: post
 tags:
   - "productivity"
-  - "learning"
+  - "meta-learning"
-  - "happiness"
+  - "winning"
   - "fitness"
 # categories:
 #   - commonplace
 readingTime: 4 Min read
 ---

-I like to dream as much as anyone.
-However, I'm also a huge fan of results and tangible evidence.
+What if the key to achieving your goals wasn’t planning ahead, but looking back?
+This was the lesson I learned through years of tracking progress in fitness and productivity.

 <!-- more -->